 Not all coastal regions are the same, though.
 The Maldives near the Equator has a vastly different climate than the Lofoten Islands in Norway near the Arctic Circle.

-The coastal regions we will be focusing on, are all located in more temperate climate zones where the vast majority of the world's coastal population are concentrated.
+The coastal regions we will be focusing on are all located in more temperate climate zones where the vast majority of the world's coastal population is concentrated.

 The Difference Between Climate And Weather